clux/modul8/docs/api.md

 ### API Chaining Note

 As indicated by the first example, the modul8 API is controlled by chaining methods together.
-While most chaining APIs can be read linearly, we apply extra indentation when we break into an - under the cover - subclass (e.g. at the `.data()` above).
-If only one method is chained on a subclass, we sometimes write it on the same line.
+For style and semanticity we apply extra indentation when we break into a subroutine like in the `.data()` call above, or, if only one method is chained on a subclass, we sometimes write it on the same line.

-While actually applying this extra indentation obviously won't change anything programmatically, we feel it makes reading it more semantic.
-We recommend sticking to this notation as subclass methods from different subclasses often have identical names.
+We recommend sticking to this notation as subroutines from different methods often have identical names.
-Regardless, the API will warn you if you try to apply non-subclass methods after having broken out from them.
+Regardless, the API will warn you if you try to apply methods from a subroutine after having broken out from them.

 ### Adding Libraries

-Not every JavaScript library is CommonJS compatible, and you also might just want to keep exporting jQuery to window since it is so heavily intwined with your application code. modul8 makes this easy by simply concatenating in the libraries you need first - in the order you specify.
+Appending standard (window exporting) JavaScript and CoffeeScript files is easy.
+Call `.libraries()` and chain on your options as below.

     modul8('app.js')
       .domains().add('app', dir+'/app/client/')